Command-line Routine Debugging

 As shown in this example, the %STACK utility displays the current process stack without variables.

-prompt, you can display the current process execution stack in four forms:
+Depending on what you enter at the Stack Display Action prompt, you can display the current process execution stack in four forms:

 Without variables, by entering *F

-With a specific variable, by entering *V
+With a specific local variable, by entering *V

-With all variables, by entering *P
+With all local variables, by entering *P

 Displaying the Stack without Variables

 The process execution stack without variables appears when you first enter the %STACK utility or when you type *F at the Stack Display Action prompt.

 Enter *V at the Stack Display Action prompt.
 This will prompt you for the name(s) of the local variable(s) you want to track through the stack.
 Specify a single variable or a comma-separated list of variables.
 It returns the names and values of all local variables.
 In the following example, the variable e is being tracked and the display is sent to the Terminal by pressing Return